-Design Verification.
+Design Verification

 Once a mechanism has been synthesized in Isis, it may be animated to verify that it completes the required task.
 The transparent positions remain present, and an opaque instance of the moving geometry moves along with the coupler link of the mechanism.
 Designers can observe how smoothly a mechanism moves, and they can see whether or not objects will collide during motion of the mechanism.
-Because of the availability of head tracking in the virtual reality environment, designers are allowed to move around the design and investigate the motion of the mechanism from many different angles.
+The virtual reality interface allows a designer to move around the design and investigate the motion of the mechanism from many different angles.
 It is very intuitive to investigate the operation of the mechanism because the designer's viewpoint changes according to natural human motions.